 The Observer reported students were angry with the decision.
 ‘The students stated that they did not understand how they owed fees when it was government who was paying.’
 The students thought that since their allowances had been paid so had their fees.

 Swaziland is in financial meltdown with the government living from day to day.
-In his Finance Minister Martin Dlamini said government owed E3.1bn (US$230 million) in total to its suppliers for goods and services.
+In his budget speech in March 2018 Finance Minister Martin Dlamini said government owed E3.1bn (US$230 million) in total to its suppliers for goods and services.

-On 14 June 2018 there was not enough money to pay public servants’ salaries or to pay government suppliers and things were set to get worse.
+On 14 June 2018 he told the House of Assembly there was not enough money to pay public servants’ salaries or to pay government suppliers and things were set to get worse.

-In June it was reported that in their school because the government had not paid for food for them.
-The kingdom had previously been warned to because the government had not paid its suppliers for the food that is distributed free of charge at schools.
+In June it was reported that children collapsed with hunger in their school because the government had not paid for food for them.
+The kingdom had previously been warned to expect children to starve because the government had not paid its suppliers for the food that is distributed free of charge at schools.
 The shortage was reported to be widespread across the kingdom.

-Last week Swaziland’s largest distributor of pharmaceutical products and medical equipment to the healthcare system of Swaziland, including government hospitals, private hospitals, local government, clinics, humanitarian organisations, private organisations, missionaries, pharmacies and chemists, and provisions because the government had not paid its bills.
+Last week Swazipharm Swaziland’s largest distributor of pharmaceutical products and medical equipment to the healthcare system of Swaziland, including government hospitals, private hospitals, local government, clinics, humanitarian organisations, private organisations, missionaries, pharmacies and chemists, reported it had almost run out of supplies of medicine and provisions because the government had not paid its bills.

-Despite this crisis, in his March 2018 budget Dlamini announced E1.5bn (US$125m) would be set aside his year to build a conference centre and five-star hotel to in 2020 that would last only eight days.
+Despite this crisis, in his March 2018 budget Dlamini announced E1.5bn (US$125m) would be set aside his year to build a conference centre and five-star hotel to host the African Union summit in 2020 that would last only eight days.
 E5.5 million is budgeted to build Prime Minister Barnabas Dlamini a retirement house, and plans are being made for a new parliament building that would cost E2.3 billion.

 Seven in 10 of the 1.1 people in Swaziland live in abject poverty with incomes less than the equivalent of US$2 per day.
 Meanwhile, King Mswati and his family live in excessive luxury.
-The King wore a and a at his 50th birthday party in April.
+The King wore a watch worth US$1.6 million and a suit beaded with diamonds weighing 6 kg, at his 50th birthday party in April.
 This was days after he took delivery of his second private jet, a A340 Airbus.
-He received E15 million (US$1.2 million) in cheques, and a among his birthday gifts.
+He received E15 million (US$1.2 million) in cheques, a gold dining room suite and a gold lounge suite among his birthday gifts.